BCM’s New STEM Makerspace

 BCM has a new natural science-inspired makerspace: Nature’s Engineers!
 This innovative space is designed for children to learn from nature and engage in hands-on STEM activities, fostering creativity and critical thinking.

 Nature’s Engineers is a unique space where the marvels of natural science and the excitement of STEM education converge.
 It’s a world where children become makers, inspired by the intricacies of nature and the principles of scientific inquiry.
-The space encompasses a diverse range of interactive and educational experiences, from exploring live animal habitats to delving into a selection of the Museum’s vast collection of over 30,000 objects, providing children with a diverse and rich educational experience.
+The space encompasses a diverse range of interactive and educational experiences, from exploring live animal habitats to displaying a selection of the Museum’s vast collection of over 30,000 objects, providing children with a diverse and rich educational experience.

 The space features a rich array of specimens from the Museum’s natural science collection, including fossils, bird’s nests, and live animals such as tarantulas, colorful isopods, and native garter snakes.
 These exhibits provide a unique, up-close learning environment that blend the wonders of the natural world with scientific investigation.